AI agents in VET: A shortcut to non-compliance?

 The 2025 Training Package Organising Framework require Foundation Skills to be specified within the Qualification or Skill Set.
 The Training Package developer may document Foundation Skills within a Unit of Competency that is a standalone unit or has high delivery as a single unit, but this is optional.
 [2]

 Importantly, the information about Foundation Skills provided by Training Package developers has changed.
-Instead of providing detailed information about relevant Foundation Skills for a Unit of Competency, the Training Package developers will state the required ACSF level for each of the five Core Skill from the ACSF and display this information as a bar chart.
+Instead of providing detailed information about relevant Foundation Skills for a Unit of Competency, the Training Package developers will state the required ACSF level for each of the five Core Skill from the ACSF and display this information as a bar chart for qualifications and skill sets.
 For example: [2]

 Specifying digital literacy skills is optional.
 The Training Package developer may specify digital literacy skills as a descriptive statement below the Foundation Skills bar chart.
 [2]